merchium/merchium-advanced-app/README.md

 ### Merchium Application

-Edit the file `config/params.php` with real data, for example:
+Edit the file `config/params.php.example` into the `config/params.php` and edit them with real data.
+For example:

 ```php
 return [